 Few questions are as provocative for me as the one about whether polyamorous folk are disproportionately more likely to experience mental health challenges.
 As an activist I don't want the world to stigmatize polyamory more than it does already and conscious of the power of my voice, I have rarely covered my complex trauma and polyamorous preferences in a single blog post.
 Until now.
 Until it's become too important not to.

-One symptom of complex trauma–toxic shame–magnifies the stigma associated with the C-PTSD label and until recently this shame has prevented me from embracing the totality of my mind.
+One symptom of complex trauma--toxic shame--magnifies the stigma associated with the C-PTSD label and until recently this shame has prevented me from embracing the totality of my mind.
 My weird and wonderful mind with its all its cracks and gold.
-Yet our identity lies the crossroad of experiences and so do I. Female, Polyamorous, Relationship Fluid, Identity Fluid, Adoptee, DV survivor, Divorcee, Foreigner, Adopted Daughter of a Narcissist, Offspring of a Narcissist and Abuser.
+Yet our identity lies the crossroad of experiences and so do I. Female, Polyamorous, Relationship Fluid, Identity Fluid, Adoptee, DV survivor, Divorcee, Foreigner, Adopted Daughter of a Narcissist, Offspring of a Sociopath and Abuser.

-Whilst the diagnosis of C-PTSD requires medical formality and is rarely recognised, it also goes by the name of complex trauma and there is no doubt that I have experienced complex trauma.
-C-PTSD is a label which is used to describe a group of symptoms stemming from formatively experienced, compounded trauma, each of them on a spectrum of their own.
-One symptom is a strong startle response, another is anxiety, yet another is ‘red rage’ or emotional rather than visual flashbacks, to which each individual reacts in a certain way–‘fight-flight-freeze-fawn’–according to their own learned mix of survival mechanisms.
-For myself therefore I discard the word ‘disorder’ as a part of C-PTSD, finding it more useful to disaggregate the various traumas to more easily see where they intensify or diffuse my adult actions, reactions and preferences.
+Whilst the diagnosis of C-PTSD requires medical formality and is rarely recognised, it also goes by the name of complex trauma and there is no doubt that I have experienced complex trauma [update: as of 2018 I have the diagnosis] C-PTSD is a label which is used to describe a group of symptoms stemming from formatively experienced, compounded trauma, each of them on a spectrum of their own.
+One symptom is a strong startle response, another is anxiety, yet another is 'red mists of rage' or emotional rather than visual flashbacks, to which each individual reacts in a certain way--'fight-flight-freeze-fawn'--according to their own learned mix of survival mechanisms.
+For myself therefore I discard the word 'disorder' as a part of C-PTSD, finding it more useful to disaggregate the various traumas to more easily see where they intensify or diffuse my adult actions, reactions and preferences.
 And how these help or hinder me from tackling what life throws in my path.
-Being polyamorous or practising consensual non-monogamy whilst also dealing with the consequences of complex or at least compounded trauma, has a few subtleties all of its own.
+Being polyamorous or practising consensual non-monogamy whilst also dealing with the consequences of complex trauma, has a few subtleties all of its own.

 I cannot deny that.
 Who could?
 The troubles are fucking troublesome, and not only to me.
 I feel the resulting anxiety aging me, wrinkle by wrinkle, spell after spell, as I learn laboriously how to cope with the emotional flashbacks without creating a tsunami that drowns others standing near me.
 Now they're spaced out at around one per year, which is a lot less than during my twenties.
 I spent most of that drowning in sweet, sweet southern comfort.
 I was a worry to those who loved me; there were a few whom I hadn't managed to push away.
 Now that I accept the label C-PTSD, I also have access to the resources accompanying such a label.
 They explain so much and for that I'm exceedingly grateful.